softchoice-corp/sc-bootcamp-devops-gc/README.md

-# DevOps Bootcamp - GitHub Actions + Azure
+# DevOps Bootcamp - Google Cloud + GitHub + Terraform + Cloud Build

 ## Overview

-The individual labs below will walk through configuring GitHub Actions and Azure to deploy and update basic infrastructure.
+The individual labs below will walk through configuring Google Cloud and the Google Cloud Build GitHub App to deploy and update basic infrastructure using Terraform.
 If you run into issues please review the FAQ.

 [**Frequently Asked Questions**](docs/faq.md)